 1. Don't make things worse

-In business, some of us are too easily satisfied and can become complacent, while some of us meddle too much with things that are already working.
-These two extremes apply to ecommerce sites too.
+In business, some of us are too complacent while others meddle with things that are already working.
+These two extremes apply to ecommerce websites too.

 Since it's in the interests of a web designer to suggest redesigning a site, ask them to give you solid business reasons why you will get more sales from a revamp.
 This should be backed by facts or illustrated by successful case studies.